matiaskorhonen/dotfiles/README.md

 * I don't take responsibility for anything at all
 * If you're going to use these dotfiles, you should probably fork this repo and edit as necessary
 * If you install `git` **and** `zsh` from homebrew, you should make sure to specify the `--without-completions` option (otherwise you get a conflicts)
+  * OS X 10.9 (Mavericks) comes with zsh 5.0.2, so upgrading zsh from homebrew shouldn't be necessary